-The ACT Government should continue to improve its approach to the pipeline of projects that provides certainty to the industry and increases accessibility for small to medium businesses.
+The NT government should continue to improve its approach to the pipeline of projects to provide certainty to the industry.
 This will deliver benefits to productivity (both industry and government) and workforce planning.
+As already mentioned, there needs to be investment in initiatives to tackle the existing skills capacity issues for professional services - including designers, engineers and project managers.

-While many of the historical barriers to talent growth have not been resolved for professional design consultants working across the built and natural environment, the shortages have the potential to increase if capacity and confidence is not prioritised.
-There needs to be investment in local territory initiatives, i.e. skills and university education to tackle capacity concerns for professional services, including designers, engineers, and project managers.
+While many of the historical barriers to talent growth have not been resolved for professional design consultants working across the built and natural environment, the shortages have the potential to increase if capacity and confidence if not prioritised.
 There are four key elements to consider:

-- Shifting focus Pipeline uncertainty in one jurisdiction leads businesses operating across multiple jurisdictions to shift focus to secure projects and retain talent.
+- Shifting focus Pipeline uncertainty leads businesses operating across multiple jurisdictions to shift focus to secure projects and retain talent.
 If talent cannot be retained, employees may be forced to seek work in alternative states, territories, or even global jurisdictions. - Design domino Heavy investment in construction ready stages over planning and design stages does not equate to work for all.
-Rather, what we are seeing in many jurisdictions is that design work is drying up or being put on pause with a fast ramp-up to the construction ready stage.
-This often leads to later capacity constraints.
-Businesses are forced to consider reallocating highly skilled resources across sectors during design work pauses leading to pressures where these skills are sought in future. - Capacity drought When businesses shift talent from one jurisdiction to another to follow projects, the first market may experience a capacity drought for a lengthy time.
-Further, professionals tired of being redirected across jurisdictions may seek stable employment in countries outside of Australia.
-These shifts can be particularly acute for smaller jurisdictions. - Compounding skills shortages There are historical skills shortages prevalent in our industry from before the global pandemic, which have only intensified.
+This often leads to later capacity constraints. - Capacity drought When businesses shift talent from one jurisdiction to another to follow projects, the first market may experience a capacity drought for a lengthy time. - Compounding skills shortages There are historical skills shortages prevalent in our industry from before the global pandemic, which have only intensified.
 Regulatory barriers, including the complexities of registration and accreditation challenge businesses as they seek skilled talent to address capacity constraints quickly.

-Unravelling risk and reducing disputation
+Unravel risk and reduce disputation